 [LUM#5] The Healing Brain

-Exploring the natural abilities of the human brain to stimulate healing: that is the promise of medical hypnosis.
-A rapidly growing approach that is finding its place in all health disciplines.
+Exploring the human brain’s natural abilities to promote healing: that is the promise of medical hypnosis.
+It is a rapidly growing approach that is finding its place across all healthcare disciplines.

 A natural state

-Since the diploma was created in 2008, a large number of healthcare professionals have been trained in medical hypnosis: doctors, midwives, anesthetists, dentists, clinical psychologists, etc., and an increasing number of practitioners are taking an interest in this process.
-Hypnosis has found its place in the operating room, for example at the Montpellier Cancer Institute, where patients undergoing certain operations can benefit from hypnosis sessions.
-"In practice, either the patient undergoes a relaxation hypnosis session just before conventional general anesthesia, or the practitioner uses a technique known as hypno-sedation instead of general anesthesia: they sit next to the patient and talk to them throughout the procedure to create what is known as an 'augmented virtual reality system'.
-This method significantly reduces emotional stress, which is actually the most important component in the perception of pain," explains the specialist.
-If the surgery allows it and thanks to this "hypno-sedation," patients no longer need to undergo general anesthesia: they receive a simple local or regional anesthetic on the area to be operated on, accompanied by a mild intravenous sedative.
+Since the program was established in 2008, a large number of healthcare professionals have been trained in medical hypnosis: doctors, midwives, anesthesiologists, dentists, clinical psychologists… and an ever-growing number of practitioners are taking an interest in this approach.
+Hypnosis has found a particular place in the operating room, such as at the Montpellier Cancer Institute, where patients scheduled for certain surgeries can benefit from hypnosis sessions.“In practice, either the patient receives a relaxation hypnosis session just before conventional general anesthesia, or the practitioner uses a technique known as hypno-sedation as an alternative to general anesthesia: they sit next to the patient and talk to them throughout the procedure to create what is called an ‘augmented virtual reality system.’
+This method significantly reduces emotional stress, which is actually the most important factor in the perception of pain,” explains the specialist.
+If the surgery allows it and thanks to this “hypno-sedation,” patients no longer need to undergo general anesthesia: they then receive only local or regional anesthesia on the area to be operated on, accompanied by a mild intravenous sedative.

 Processing accelerator

-Hypnosis in the operating room has proven to be effective: studies show that it reduces the side effects of medication and also shortens hospital stays and speeds up patients' return to work.
-"If used systematically, hypnosis could lead to savings of up to 50% in healthcare costs.
-It is officially recognized by the social security system for pain management, but is not currently reimbursed.
-It is also recognized bythe Academy of Medicine, which considers it a 'non-drug medical technique,'"points out Isabelle Nicklès.
-Many midwives now offer expectant mothers the option of using hypnosis to prepare for childbirth and to facilitate the birth of their baby.
+The use of hypnosis in the operating room has proven effective: studies show that it reduces medication-related side effects, and that patients spend less time in the hospital and return to work more quickly.
+“If it were used systematically, hypnosis could lead to savings of up to 50% on healthcare costs.
+It is, in fact, officially recognized by Social Security for pain management, though it is not currently reimbursed.
+It is also recognized bythe Academy of Medicine, which considers it a ‘non-pharmacological medical technique,’”notes Isabelle Nicklès.
+Many midwives now offer expectant mothers the option of using hypnosis during childbirth preparation and to facilitate the birth of their baby.